butterymoney/book/motivation.md

 **Description**

 In a representative democracy, token-holders make decisions by voting on proposals, where each token is equivalent to a vote, but can also delegate their voting power to a representative.
 Delegated voting is increasingly becoming the most popular governance mechanism, especially for mature, large DAOs.

 Governance must configure the following parameters:

 - Who has the right to create a proposal
-- How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum-contingent
+- How to convert token votes to a decision, e.g. majority-rule, supermajority, quorum rules
 - Which rights can be delegated and to whom

 **Benefits**

 - Aligns incentives by unbundling financial risk and governance power and allocating them to domain experts
-- Allows governance rights to accrue to representatives voters believe are best placed to represent their preferences
+- Allows governance rights to accrue to representatives whom voters believe are best placed to represent their preferences
 - Reduces voter apathy

 **Limitations**